Hypotrachyna constictovexans

 Hypotrachyna constictovexans is a little-known species of foliose lichen in the family Parmeliaceae.
 Known only from a single specimen collected in 1976, it is found in the highlands of Peru.
 Its thallus can grow over 5 cm wide, featuring long, straight, and separate that are highly convex and tube-like, with a pale grey, slightly shiny upper surface adorned with cylindrical isidia.

 Taxonomy

 The lichen was described as new to science in 2011 by the Dutch lichenologist Harrie Sipman, who classified it in the genus Everniastrum.
 The type specimen was collected in 1976 along the Cusco-Pilcopata-Paucartambo Road in Cusco Province, Peru.
-The species epithet combines consticto, which refers to the presence of the substance constictic acid, and vexans, which alludes to the lichen's resemblances to Everniastrum vexans.
-It was transferred to the genus Hypotrachyna in 2013 by Pradeep Divakar and colleagues.
+The species epithet combines consticto, which refers to the presence of the substance constictic acid, and vexans, which alludes to the lichen's resemblance to Everniastrum vexans.
+The taxon was transferred to Hypotrachyna in 2013 by Pradeep Divakar and colleagues after molecular phylogenetics analysis showed that Everniastrum was nested within Hypotrachyna and better treated as a subgenus.